wpsharks/s2member-kb/tutorials/2015/166-auto-login-on-registration.md

 The following MU Plugin is compatible with both s2Member and with s2Member Pro.
 It works for _any_ user registration that occurs within WordPress (so long as s2Member is installed on the site).
 It also works with s2Member Pro Forms, where a new user/member/customer is creating a username on your site; either during a Free Registration, or during checkout for Membership Access.

-In addition, this does _not_ deny you the ability to set a custom `success=""` shortcode attribute in your s2Member Payment Buttons/Forms.
-If you want to do that you can.
+In addition, this does _not_ cause a problem with the `success=""` shortcode attribute in s2Member Pro.

+---

 ### Simple Installation Instructions